Rebel warning over Syrian ceasefire violations

 Story highlights

-- Both sides in the ceasefire agreement reported violations of the truce Friday
+- United Nations Security Council unanimously adopted a draft resolution backing a ceasefire

-- UN Security Council to vote on a Russian-sponsored resolution backing the truce
+- Both sides in the ceasefire agreement have reported violations of the truce

 (CNN)Rebels in the Free Syrian Army have warned they will no longer adhere to Syria's fledgling ceasefire if the regime continues to violate it, according to a statement seen by CNN.